biomed-AI/GraphCS/reproducibility/Instructions.md

 # Download datasets
 **Note: If you want to run the bash scripts of GraphCS (such as [run_cross-platforms.sh](https://github.com/biomed-AI/GraphCS/blob/main/reproducibility/run_cross-platforms.sh) or
-[run_cross-platforms_normalized.sh](https://github.com/biomed-AI/GraphCS/blob/main/reproducibility/run_cross-platforms_normalized.sh))  or R scripts of competing methods (such as [cellid.R](https://github.com/biomed-AI/GraphCS/blob/main/reproducibility/competing_methods/cellid.R)),  you must download the corresponding datasets contained in scripts.
+[run_cross-platforms_normalized.sh](https://github.com/biomed-AI/GraphCS/blob/main/reproducibility/run_cross-platforms_normalized.sh))  or R scripts of competing methods (such as [cellid.R](https://github.com/biomed-AI/GraphCS/blob/main/reproducibility/competing_methods/cellid.R)),  you must download the corresponding datasets included in scripts.
 Thus, we suggest downloading all datasets as following links before reproducing results.
  On the other hand,
 you can revise dataset names in scripts to only run the partial datasets that have been downloaded.**

 ## Raw datasets:
-You can downloaded raw datasets from [here](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharingv), and place them into folder [example_data](https://github.com/biomed-AI/GraphCS/tree/main/example_data).
+You can download raw datasets from [here](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharingv), and place them into folder [example_data](https://github.com/biomed-AI/GraphCS/tree/main/example_data).